Alexei-B/Tutorial-Bouncing-Ball/Readme.md

 > `cd ./Physics`

-Finally, we can initialize git.
+Finally, we can initialize git in this directory.

 > `git init`